npaisley/Bash-DFT-Tools/README.md

 # sg16submit-Mkx.x.x.x.sh
 For use with SLURM
-Reads your gaussian .com file and sets `sbatch` settings for you to avoid mistakes or the headache of doing it manually for many files
+Reads your gaussian .com file and sets `sbatch` settings for you to avoid mistakes or the headache of doing it manually for many files.
 Additionally, it wries a run script for gaussian 16 calculations.
 This allows for opt and freq calculations to be restarted by the script without your input